codefellows/seattle-ops-401d6/class-20/project-guidelines.md

       - Include links to relevant files in the repo
       - Include links to each of your own Github accounts AND LinkedIn accounts
   - All other deliverables should be included as files in this repo
+  - Deployment scripts: Scripts used to automate the deployment process of the project, which includes provisioning the required AWS resources, deploying the code, and configuring the services.
 - Presentation Material (5%)
   - Slide deck, as a PDF
   - A link to the video of your presentation (when it becomes available)
-- Network design (20%)
+- Cloud Architecture design (20%)
-  - A network topology diagram of your systems architecture design, including AWS tools and services
+  - AWS infrastructure components, their interactions, and how they fit together.
+    - This diagram should be comprehensive and understandable to all stakeholders involved in the project.
-  - All components must be labeled, and network diagram must be presentable (straight lines) and free of defects/typographical issues.
-Take your time to create a quality network diagram; do not rush!
+  - All components must be labeled, and diagram must be presentable (straight lines) and free of defects/typographical issues.
+Take your time to create a quality diagram; do not rush!
   - Clearly indicate AWS instances, networks, tools and services.
-  - A clear, written explanation and justification your cloud architecture design.
+  - A clear, written explanation and justification of your cloud architecture design.
+  - Add descriptions of how you incorporated these systems into your technical demo:
+    - AWS IAM
+    - AWS CloudTrail
+    - Amazon GuardDuty
   - Include a table or chart of network infrastructure and configuration details (yes, this will overlap with your topology -- you must document your network in both ways):
     - Subnets and their uses
     - Include Subnet Masks, CIDR addresses, etc.
     - Security Group rules
-SOP and Policy Documentation (10%)
+- SOP and Policy Documentation (10%)
+  - Security Incident Plan
+    - The test plan should include detailed testing procedures of security controls and monitoring solutions along with expected outcomes.
+    - Include a diagram of the expected events when an attack triggers your monitoring tools.
-  -
+  - Compliance Documentation
+    - Compliance documentation should be developed to demonstrate that the system meets any relevant regulatory requirements.
+    - This may include documentation showing compliance with PCI, GDPR, or other industry-specific regulations.
+(Pick one compliance framework)

 ## AWS IAM

+- Proper IAM best practices must be implemented for the root account
 - Proper IAM for all team members must be implemented using AWS best practices

 ## Server Hardening and Data Protection